 The GCAP is a platform of climate leaders, that is owned by its members – providing an enabling environment for collaborative and ambitious climate action, learning and peer to peer exchange.

 The Global Climate Action Partnership operates through an innovative distributed leadership model, with regional institutions managing African, Asian and Latin American and Caribbean regional platforms, and local experts and international organizations providing technical support on analysis and tools, planning, finance, and sectors (e.g., agriculture, energy, transport, and waste).
 A global secretariat, hosted by the National Renewable Energy Laboratory (NREL), coordinates GCAP implementation, knowledge management, and outreach.
-A steering committee provides guidance and sets strategic direction for GCAP.
-Learn more about the people and organizations that form the steering committee here.
+A Steering Committee provides guidance and sets strategic direction for GCAP, and the Council of Climate Leaders advises GCAP and Regional Platforms from a local leadership perspective.

 The Global Climate Action Partnership links practitioners and policymakers through a network of three dynamic regional platforms and five cross-cutting working groups.